shivanya-chandra/pcllab.github.io/docs/handbook/connections-servers/learninglab-shared.md

 **On a PC:**

 * Go to "My computer" and at the top click "Add a network location"
-* Enter \\ironman.psych.purdue.edu\learninglab
+* Enter \\\\ironman.psych.purdue.edu\learninglab
-* Log in with using onepurdue\username (put your Career Accond username) and your Purdue Career Account password.
+* Log in with using onepurdue\username (put your Purdue Career Account username) and your Purdue Career Account password.